-While tourism presents enormous opportunities, Indigenous communities also face similar challenges.
+While tourism presents enormous opportunities, Indigenous communities welcoming tourism also face similar challenges.
 The Indigenous Tourism Forum of the Americas provides a platform for community leaders, policy-makers and business owners to share their experiences, to learn from one another and to better understand how to drive change through tourism without compromising their own cultural values.

 In addition to two days of panel discussions, workshops and tours, the forum will launch a movement to bring Indigenous people from across the Americas together to retrace connections, drive understanding, and create sustainable tourism opportunities.